Wondering where to eat in New Orleans? Here’s a list to get you started!

 Address: 923 Decatur St, New Orleans, LA 70116

-My friend, Ardelle, went here with her family, and she claims the rogue beignets with the banana purée on top were better than the ones she ate later at Cafe du Monde.
+Ardelle went here with her family, and she claims the rogue beignets with the banana purée on top were better than the ones she ate later at Cafe du Monde.
 Those are some fightin’ words, and good reason to investigate on a return trip!

 Address: 725 Conti St, New Orleans, LA 70130